enemonsieur/offis_repo/AREAS/Les Confiotes/Tâches Confiotes.md

 - CRM -

 1. Objectif1: Produce an awesome packaging that will make people viraly curious
+	1.
-2. Objective 2: Develop the
+2. Objective 2: Automate our marketing funnel by pumping the team with all the knowledge they need